ladobarnovi/ravel-vst/README.md

 - **On** — the mixed value snaps to the nearest degree of the selected **Scale**.
 - **Off** — continuous, unquantized pitch.
-The **Scale** setting has no effect at all, and Range is read directly as semitones:
+The **Scale** setting has no effect at all, and Range is read as 12 semitones per octave:

   ```
-  pitch = Root + mix × Range      (semitones)
+  pitch = Root + mix × Range × 12      (semitones)
   ```

-Either way, pitch goes out as a note plus pitch bend, both on the single **Note channel** (Routing tab) — the nearest semitone carries the note number, and the residual — never more than half a semitone — goes out as pitch bend, sent just before the note-on so the note starts already in tune.
+Either way, pitch goes out as a note plus pitch bend, both on the single **Note channel** (Notes tab → Output) — the nearest semitone carries the note number, and the residual — never more than half a semitone — goes out as pitch bend, sent just before the note-on so the note starts already in tune.
 With Quantize on and a 12-EDO scale the residual is always exactly zero, so no bend is sent at all; a 19-, 23-, 31-, 41- or 53-EDO scale needs one even with Quantize on, for the same reason continuous pitch does (see [Scales and tunings](#scales-and-tunings)).

 There is no glide or portamento anywhere.
 Each step is one discrete pitch, held for the step